1. Introduction & who we are

 - Your family content: kept on your device and synced to your family’s private Firestore space for as long as you use Hubbly.
 When your family is deleted, the synced copy is deleted.

-- Connected calendars: a calendar you connect stays connected, and its events refresh, until you remove it.
-Removing a connected calendar in Settings stops the sync and deletes that calendar’s events from Hubbly.
-You can also withdraw Hubbly’s access from your Google Account’s security settings at any time.
+- Connected calendars: a calendar you connect stays connected, and its events refresh, until you disconnect it, which you can do in Settings at any time.
+Disconnecting a calendar stops the sync and deletes that calendar’s events from Hubbly, and disconnecting the last calendar of a connected account also revokes Hubbly’s access with the provider and deletes the stored credential.
+You can also withdraw Hubbly’s access from your Google or Microsoft account’s security settings at any time.

 - On uninstall: removing the app deletes the Hubbly data stored locally on that device.
 Your other devices and the synced copy are separate; delete the family to remove the synced copy.